 Brush up on key talking points before meetings with longstanding clients or potential customers.
 This app stores contact information, sends and tracks emails, and allows you to research people and companies by pulling online data.
 Available for Apple and Android.

 Track the time you spend on tasks to keep projects efficient, invoice billable hours to clients, log expenses and manage invoices with this app.
 Available for Apple and Android.

 Ideal for business owners with a handful of employees, this cloud-based time-tracking app allows them to log time spent working, access shift schedules, request time off and review earnings.
 Available for Apple and Android.

 As a business owner, it can be hard to ignore your to-do list outside of business hours, but it’s important to take time to relax and recharge.
 Eternity helps you restore that work-life balance by scheduling time-allotted categories like work, sleep and play.
-It forces you to evaluate, “how much time you are spending on certain things and consider how you can reduce that time to create more balance?”
-Jackson says.
 Available for Apple.